transientlunatic/asimov/docs/source/olivaw/events.rst

 Adding calibration evelopes
 ---------------------------

+.. warning:: This command is deprecated; when it is possible to find calibration envelopes automatically asimov will now do so when the event is created.
+	     This command will be removed soon.

 Many analyses will require access to calibration envelopes for the detectors.
 Asimov includes a tool for locating the appropriate envelopes for events.